 - Do we require T&E reporting audits for DCAA compliance?

 - Do we need to staff/manage projects across multiple entities?

 - Do we manage subscription revenue along with or post project completion?

-If you are researching your next solution, please feel free to reach out and we’ll help you dig into the details.
+If you are researching your next solution, feel free to learn more about our expertise in Project Automation and we’ll help you dig into the details.
 After all, selection of this nature can be one of the most important decisions your company will make.

 VP Enterprise Solutions and Services, Velosio

 Robbie Morrison has spent nearly 20 years helping customers build and deploy elegant technology and business solutions.
 From start-ups to enterprise-class organizations worldwide, his knowledge of the Microsoft Dynamics ecosystem helps Velosio customers maximize benefits from the ERP investments.